mizerc/nutrition-calculator-web/README.md

 # Deploying

-This project is using gh-pages to deploy the build to the gh-pages branch, which is automatically hosted at Github pages.

-Once you do a code change, you must run `npm run deploy` to rebuild in gh-pages branch.
+Once you do a code change, you need to manually run `npm run deploy` to build the project and to move the build folder to the gh-pages branch, which then is automatically hosted by Github Pages.